-School specific activities are organized for targeted schools throughout the school year, and public walk/bike events are available to ALL elementary and middle school children in the region.
-The first of several region-wide event of the 2016-2017 school year is the WALKtober Walk to School Challenge on Oct.
-24-28.
+School specific activities are organized for partner schools throughout the school year, and public walk/bike events are available to ALL elementary and middle school children in the region.

 Currently, there are three partner schools – Los Amigos Technology Academy, Pueblo Gardens PreK-8 and Ochoa Community School – which receive focused and comprehensive Safe Routes to School Tucson support.